-The visual presentation is needed to be uploaded or sent to the teacher before the oral presentation, the oral presentation is needed to be done between the 4th and 7th weeks on classes, the research plan is ready for the 10th week (1 plan by group), the final paper contains the report of the process (1 paper by group) for the end of the 12th week.
+The visual presentation is needed to be uploaded or sent to the teacher before the oral presentation, the oral presentation is needed to be done between the 4th and 9th weeks on classes, the research plan is ready for the 11th week (1 plan by group), the final paper contains the report of the process (1 paper by group) for the end of the 12th week.
+Final discussion is on the last class, 13th week, the 11th of May.